esp-rs/rust-build/README.md

 ```

 ## Building projects

-#### Cargo first approach
+### Cargo first approach

 1. Get example source code

     ```sh
     git clone https://github.com/ivmarkov/rust-esp32-std-demo.git
     cd rust-esp32-std-demo/
     ```

 2. Build and flash:

     ```sh
     cargo espflash --target <TARGET> <SERIAL>
     ```

     Where `TARGET` can be:

     - `xtensa-esp32-espidf` for the ESP32(Xtensa architecture).
 [Default]
     - `xtensa-esp32s2-espidf` for the ESP32-S2(Xtensa architecture).
     - `xtensa-esp32s3-espidf` for the ESP32-S3(Xtensa architecture).
     - `riscv32imc-esp-espidf` for the ESP32-C3(RiscV architecture).

     And `SERIAL` is the serial port connected to the target device.

     > [cargo-espflash](https://github.com/esp-rs/espflash/tree/master/cargo-espflash) also allows opening a serial monitor after flashing with `--monitor` option, see [Usage](https://github.com/esp-rs/espflash/tree/master/cargo-espflash#usage) section for more information about arguments.

+### Idf first approach

 When building for Xtensa targets, we need to [override the `esp` toolchain](https://rust-lang.github.io/rustup/overrides.html), there are several solutions:
       - Set `esp` toolchain as default: `rustup default esp`
       - Use `cargo +esp`
       - Override the project directory: `rustup override set esp`